| Starting

 have done. :-) And you can act

 accordingly.
-Use the chart and it will keep you out of trouble. |
+Use the chart and it will keep you out of trouble. | Any hand in Blue, open with

 a raise (about 3-4 times the size of the big blind) from any position.